Mister México 2016

 Mister México 2016 was the first edition of the Mister México contest created by Hugo Castellanos after Lupita Jones, president of El Modelo México, lost the Mister World franchise.
 The pageant was held on 15 June in Mexico City.
 15 contestants competed for the national title.

 Two winners were crowned at the end of the event.
 Aldo Esparza of Jalisco was crowned as Mister World México 2016, the first winner under the new franchise.
-Esparza represented Mexico at the Mister World 2016 contest held in London, England on 19 July where he finished as the 2nd runner-up, the best result for Mexico since 2003.
+Esparza represented Mexico at the Mister World 2016, held in London, England on 19 July where he finished as the 2nd runner-up, the best result for Mexico since 2003.

-Diego Garcy of Jalisco was announced as Mister Supranational México 2016, the first winner under the new franchise.
-Garcy represented Mexico at the Mister Supranational 2016 contest held in Krynica-Zdrój, Poland on 3 December where he won Mister Supranational 2016, becoming the first ever winner of the Mister Supranational competition and the first winner from Mexico.
+Diego Garcy of Jalisco was announced as Mister Supranational México 2016, the first titleholder under the new franchise.
+Garcy represented Mexico at the Mister Supranational 2016, held in Krynica-Zdrój, Poland on 3 December where he won Mister Supranational 2016, becoming the first ever winner of the Mister Supranational competition and winning the first title for the country.